buildingSMART/BCF-API/README.md

 ## 1.8 Authorization

 API implementors can optionally choose to restrict the actions a user is allowed to perform on the BCF entities via the API.
-The global default authorizations for all entities are expressed in the project extensions schema and can be locally overridden in the entities themselves.
+The global defaults authorizations for all entities are expressed in the project extensions schema and can be locally overridden in the entities themselves.

 ### 1.8.1 Per-Entity Authorization